 I hope I haven’t forgotten how to be creative.
 Will I be able to think like an artist?
 Did I ever do that?
 Does a lifetime in science skew the kinds of analyses eyes and brains are capable of?
 I don’t know how that will pan out, I’ve yet to get started on my first drawing assignment [It’s October 13th 2018, in case I forget to come back to this page, which wouldn’t be for the first time.] and I’m prevaricating here, a strategy I think I can extend into backing up my existing sketchbooks.
 Who even knew that was a thing?

-I have a website with links to other places such as my writer’s blog, the sciency one, and the one about promoting literacy by adding voice tracks to reading materials.
+I have a website with links to other places such as my writer’s blog, (the sciency one is merged with that), the one about promoting literacy by adding voice tracks to reading materials and Good Question that details a specialised interview technique for assessing decisional capacity with vulnerable people.
 For anyone who’s interested, I’m on twitter as both @strayficshion and @demtigerpaw, the latter my in-world research avatar who sometimes got to wear wings and once sat next to a crow at a conference.
 Instagram – that’s @fishbits, and tumblr is @straykatfish.
 Bit of a pattern there.

 *No need to feel sorry for the cats; my last dog went the way of all good dogs in January 2018 so they have the whole house to themselves as well as the conservatory which still has two cat beds in it, a large biscuit reservoir, and their gateway to Narnia, aka the cat flap.
 They are well served.
 Also they are excellent models once fed and static.